crataegustess/better-docker-part1-2024/6-more-secure-builds/readme.md

 ## Problem
 When we have to install dependencies from a private registry we will need to authenticate.
 However, we don't want the credentials stored in version control.
-We also don't want our credentials visible in the layers manifest or build logs for the deployment image.

 ## Principle(s)
 - Build variables
-- Multi-stage builds

 ## Detail
 We can use build variables to inject values at build time and set environment variables for use deeper in.

-We can also create stages in our dockerfiles.
-Earlier stages and their layers are discarded.
-Only the last stage is baked so our credentials won't be stored in a layer we push.

 ## Exercise
-### Part 1 - use the credential
+### Use the credential
-- Ensure you have a credential you can use to download the private dependencies (a classic Personal Access Token)
 - Attempt to build the image using the original file.
 PS This is expected to fail. `docker build -t docker-deep-dive/ex6/original -f Dockerfile.original --progress=plain .`
+- Ensure you have a credential you can use to download the private dependencies from the github package manager (a classic Personal Access Token)
 - Create a better dockerfile that uses build arguments and environment variables to get the build to work `docker build -t docker-deep-dive/ex6/better -f Dockerfile.better --progress=plain --build-arg TOKEN=your-pat-token .`
 - Run it to check it works `docker run --rm docker-deep-dive/ex6/better`
 - Check the layers of the baked image by running `docker history docker-deep-dive/ex6/better`

-### Part 2 - hide the credential
-- Create a multistage version to make sure the build arguments and tokens are not baked into the final image `docker build -t docker-deep-dive/ex6/multistage -f Dockerfile.multistage --progress=plain --build-arg TOKEN=your-pat-token .`
-- Check the layers of the multistage baked image by running `docker history docker-deep-dive/ex6/multistage`
-- Run it to check it works `docker run --rm docker-deep-dive/ex6/multistage`

 Remember to record your results at each stage!

 ## References